 FAQs for shrinking canvas shoes

-Q-1 How can I shrink canvas shoes that are too big?
+Q-1 How can you shrink canvas shoes?

-You can try soaking the shoes in warm water for 10-15 minutes, then wearing them while they’re still wet and using a blow dryer on low heat to shrink them to fit your feet.
+You can try soaking the shoes in warm water for 10-15 minutes, then wearing them while they’re still wet, and using a blow dryer on low heat to shrink them to fit your feet.

 Q-2 Can all canvas shoes be shrunk?